gjerm/TameProtect/README.md

 # Todo

 - Proper database (SQL?) support and merging, disk I/O is slow.
-- Scheduled protections saving rather than having to do file I/O every time a protection changes.
 - A method of manually adding mobs for future-proofing in case it stops being updated (All that is really needed is the animal ID and human readable name, for naming).
 - Keep track of whether an animal has been renamed with a name tag after being added to the plugin - useful so we don't reset user created names on owner change/can return name tag on unname